Sengottai Singam

 Sengottai Singam is a 1958 Indian Tamil-language film directed by V. N. Reddy and produced by Sandow M. M. A. Chinnappa Thevar.
 The film stars Udaykumar and B. Saroja Devi, with Pandari Bai, S. V. Sahasranamam and E. R. Sahadevan in supporting roles.
 It was released on 11 July 1958.

 Plot

-The wealthy owner of the Sengottai estate orders the death of Lakshmi, a factory worker, and her infant son, as they accidentally come in the way of his car.
+The wealthy owner of the Sengottai estate orders the death of Lakshmi, a factory worker, and her infant son, foraccidentally coming in the way of his car.
 Unknown to him, Lakshmi is the lover of his son, Dharmalingam, and the mother of his child.
 His henchman secretly allows Lakshmi and her son to escape.
 Due to unforeseen circumstances, the two are separated, and the boy is raised by Malayandi, a tribal leader.

-Dharmalingam is grief-stricken over the loss of his lover and child, and he refuses to marry the woman chosen by his father.
-Meanwhile, Lakshmi's son, now named Singam, grows up to become a fierce warrior, excelling in battles against both animals and enemies.
+Dharmalingam is grief-stricken over the loss of his lover and child, and refuses to marry the woman chosen by his father.
+Meanwhile, Lakshmi's son, now named Singam, grows up to become a fierce warrior, excelling in battles against both animals and human competitors.
 As Singam matures, he falls in love with a young woman.
 The remainder of the film centers around the family's eventual reunion.